Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Related Work

-\textbf{Crowdworker Motivation on Micro-Task Platforms.} Most research investigating the motivations of workers on micro-task platforms has focused on the platform Amazon Mechanical Turk (AMT).
-Consequently, most studies have focused on American and Indian crowdworkers, which constitute the vast majority of workers on AMT \cite{ipeirotis2010demographics, ross2010crowdworkers}.
+\textbf{Crowdworker Motivation on Micro-Task Platforms.} Compared to work motivation in the traditional employment context, research on motivation in the micro-task context is still scarce and scattered.
+Most research investigating the motivations of workers on micro-task platforms has focused on the platform Amazon Mechanical Turk (AMT).
+Consequently, most studies have focused on American and Indian crowdworkers, which constitute the vast majority of workers on AMT\footnote{American and Indian crowdworkers currently constitute over 80\% of the worker population on ATM (also see \url{http://demographics.mturk-tracker.com/##/countries/all}).} \cite{ipeirotis2010analyzing, ipeirotis2010demographics, ross2010crowdworkers}.
 This country distribution is likely due to the fact that workers can receive money from AMT in the USA and in India while workers from other countries are paid in Amazon.com gift cards \cite{amtpay}.

-One early study on the reasons crowdworkers have for participating on AMT was conducted by Ipeirotis \cite{ipeirotis2010demographics}.
-He asked the multiple choice question ``Why do you complete tasks in Mechanical Turk?", offering six response possibilities.
-The study found that more Indians than Americans treat AMT as a primary source of income, and that few Indian workers report the reason ``To kill time."
+Studies that investigated crowdworker motivation suggest that there are different motivations for participating on micro-task platforms.
+For example, one early study on the reasons crowdworkers have for participating on AMT was conducted by Ipeirotis \cite{ipeirotis2010demographics}.
+In this study, the author asked the multiple-choice question ``Why do you complete tasks in Mechanical Turk?'', offering six response options.
+He found that more Indians than Americans treat AMT as a primary source of income, and that few Indian workers report the reason ``To kill time.''
 Hossain \cite{hossain2012users} created a classification of motivation in online platform participation, listing extrinsic and intrinsic motivators and incentives.

 Kaufmann et al. \cite{kaufmann2011more} developed an early model for measuring crowdworker motivations on AMT, differentiating between enjoyment based motivation, community based motivation, immediate payoffs, delayed payoffs and social motivation.
-They used a sample composed of Indian and US workers on AMT and found that the construct with the highest score was ``immediate payoffs," i.e. payment.
-Their study further found that the pastime score correlated positively with household income and negatively with the weekly time spent on AMT, and that workers who spend a lot of time on AMT may be motivated very differently than workers who spend little time on the platform.
+They used a sample composed of Indian and US workers on AMT and found that the construct with the highest score was ``immediate payoffs,'' i.e. payment.
+Their study further found that the pastime score correlated positively with household income and negatively with the weekly time spent on AMT, and that workers who spend a lot of time on AMT may be motivated differently than workers who spend little time on the platform.